 This website provides lists of products that meet Healthcare Without Harm's Healthy Flooring criteria.

 December 2019.
 Webinar from Center for Environmental Health and Health Care Without Harm about healthy carpet and resilient flooring.
 Slides are available here.

 The Center for Environmental Health has resources for sustainable procurement of carpeting and flooring, including specifications and webinars.

 Single-use food containers are often treated with chemicals known as PFAS (per and polyfluoroalkyl substances) to make them water and grease resistant.
 This infographic provides recommendations for PFAS-Free foodware options.

-How to avoid fluorinated chemicals in compostable service ware
+How to avoid fluorinated chemicals in compostable service ware.

-December 2015.
+March 2020.
 This document provides guidance for institutions and suppliers wishing to meet the requirements for the Healthy interiors goals of the Healthier Hospitals Safer Chemicals Challenge.

-This guide, developed by the State of MN, Clean Water Action MN, and the Center for Environmental Health, will help furniture purchasers identify healthier furniture options without the use of formaldhyde, VOCs, antimicrobials, flame retardant chemicals, PVC, or fluorinated chemicals.
+This guide, developed by the State of MN, Clean Water Action MN, and the Center for Environmental Health, will help furniture purchasers identify healthier furniture options without the use of formaldehyde, VOCs, antimicrobials, flame retardant chemicals, PVC, or fluorinated chemicals.

 A database of environmentally preferable furniture products created as part of the State of Minnesota's Participating Agreement to join the NASPO office furniture contract led by the State of Utah.